NoBrainerGames/nobrainergames.github.io/_posts/2024-12-31-milestone-post-for-2024.md

 3. GPU-driven animation of skeletal meshes loaded from gltf2 asset files for efficient crowd animation.
 4. Force-based rigid body physics based on particles implemented with compute shaders, supporting >98k simultaneous collisions at 120+ FPS on an Apple M2 Pro machine.
 5. Custom ECS that supports usage across DLL boundaries, used for hot code reloading and plug-in functionality.
 6. Nim to HLSL transpiler with shader reflection, enabling rapid prototyping and unit tests that are run on CPU.
+Try out the WIP [playground](https://nobrainergames.com/playground.html) to see the transpiler working.

  There are quite a few missing elements that need to be implemented to get the demo to a playable state.
 For instance there is still no sound engine, although my partner [Anna del Rosario](https://www.linkedin.com/in/annadelro) who is a talented music producer decided to have some fun with it by adding sound post-recording.
 Another obvious missing piece is lighting which is currently in development.